cataseven/Switch-and-Timer-Bar-Card/README.md

 ### How to Create Trigger Based Sensor for any entity?

 Configuration.yaml example to create sensor triggered by the state of switch entity: Below sensor returns the turn off time of switch.zone_1.
-Home Asistants last_updated values are deleted when you restart HA but below sensor is always remember the last triggered time!!
+Home Asistants last_updated values are deleted when you restart HA but template sensors like the below one always remember the last triggered time!!
 ```
 template:
   - trigger: